18F/uswds-jekyll/pages/support/basecamp.md

 On SCINet VRSC Basecamp you can communicate with other users and the VRSC on the message board or on the campfire.

-A message board post works similarly to a Facebook post where replies to original message are captured as "comments" and the entire discussion (original message and all comments) are contained/preserved within the original post.
+A message board post works similarly to a Facebook post where replies to an original message are captured as "comments" and the entire discussion (original message and all comments) are contained/preserved within the original post.

-The message board is recommended for:
+**The message board is recommended for:**
 * starting conversations that are relevant to other SCINet users, such as a discussion about the best practices for research computations
 * posting questions to the VRSC or other users that are relevant to multiple users
 * contributing to a discussion/question thread that someone else has already started

-Message board tips:
+**Message board tips:**
 * For single user operational questions, please email the VRSC instead of posting to Basecamp (see the [Virtual Research Support Core](https://usda-ars-gbru.github.io/scinet-site/support/vrsc/) page for how and when to contact the VRSC)
 * When you post to the message board hundreds of people will be notified!
   * If your message is targeted to a small group of people, please change who you notify.
 To do this, find the line on the "new message" screen that says something like "When I post this, these 774 people will be notified.
 Change…".
 Click the hyperlinked word "Change" and select who you'd like to be notified when you post your message.